This website uses cookies to enhance your experience

 Wednesday 23 November 2022

 Spend a few relaxing hours making a natural Christmas wreath with local florist Liz Robertson of Walking with Blooms who will demonstrate how to make a wreath and help participants make their own.
 We will be using lots of natural materials obtained from known and sustainable sources.
+This event is organised by the QCC and a glass of mulled wine and a mince pie are included!
+The workshop will be held in the Dining Pavillion.
+We will provide the materials for the wreath and the emphasis will be on using natural, sustainable materials from known sources.
+We would ask the participants to bring their own secateurs, although there will be some spares if people don't have any.

 The Dining Pavillion